cbrandolino/log/books.md

 ## January 2018

+- The Nature of Technology, W. Brian Arthur, 3.5
 - The Moral Animal, Robert Wright, 4
 - Philosophy in the Flesh, George Lakoff and Mark Johnson, 4
 - Freedom and its Betrayal, Isaiah Berlin, 3.5